Ocean County Restraining Order Attorneys Defending Domestic Violence Charges

 Contact a NJ Restraining Order Attorney for a Free Consultation

-Our law firm has successfully resolved numerous domestic violence matters across Ocean County, and we understand the nuances involved in restraining order cases.
-If you or your loved one is facing domestic violence charges and/or a restraining order in Ocean County, contact our Toms River office at (848) 238-2100 for a cost-free consultation about your specific case.
+Our law firm has successfully resolved numerous domestic violence matters across Ocean County by securing dismissals and downgrades, and we understand the nuances involved in restraining order cases.
+If you or your loved one is facing domestic violence charges and/or a restraining order in Ocean County, contact our Point Pleasant office at (848) 238-2100 for a cost-free consultation about your specific case.
 Our phones are answered 24 hours a day and seven days a week.
 In addition to availability on weekdays and during business hours, you can schedule a meeting with us on weeknights or weekends.
 We will work closely with you to build a case strategy customized to the particular facts of your case and designed to meet your needs.